If you’re a small business owner looking to earn a generous rewards rate on company purchases, the Ink cards from Chase may be your answer.

-While Chase doesn’t seem to have a hard limit on the number of cards you own, they may deny your application if you have too large of a credit limit across your other Chase cards.
-Additionally, although there is no strict rule on the number of Chase cards you can apply for within a certain timeframe, many applicants report a limit of one to two new cards per month.
+While Chase doesn’t seem to have a hard limit on the number of cards you own, it may deny your application if you have too large of a credit limit across your other Chase cards.
+Additionally, Chase’s unofficial 5/24 rule can prevent you from being approved for a Chase card if you’ve opened five or more credit cards with any issuer in the last 24 months.

 Chase Ink Business Preferred card’s redemption options